 These findings are only related to the consumption of black coffee as sugar or cream can have detrimental effects on your oral health.
 You can avoid yellowed teeth from coffee consumption by thoroughly rinsing your mouth with warm water or brushing your teeth after having a cup of coffee.

-For more information on periodontics and the prevention of gum disease in Beverly Hills, schedule your appointment with one of the top Beverly Hills cosmetic dentists today.
+For more information on periodontics and the prevention of gum disease, schedule your appointment with one of the top Beverly Hills cosmetic dentists today.